 The source page of the REST Web service listener policy editor enables you to set up the path as part of URL where the REST Web Service Listener will listen for the XML data.
-In event and metric integrations, you can additionally upload the sample data to BSM Connector, and to specify one or more XML tags that create the shortcuts to the XML elements that you want to process.
-When integrating the topology data, you can specify the age to deletion and to decide whether delta detection should be done.
+In event and metric integrations, you can additionally upload the sample data to BSM Connector, and to specify one or

 - In the BSM Connector user interface, click in the toolbar.
 Then click Event > REST Web Service Listener. - In the BSM Connector user interface, click in the toolbar.
 Then click Metrics > REST Web Service Listener. - In the BSM Connector user interface, click in the toolbar.
-Then click Topology > REST Web Service Listener.
+Then click Topology > REST Web Service Listener. - In the BSM Connector user interface, click 35 in the toolbar.
+Then click Generic output > REST Web Service Listener.